-Figure 4 indicates that a number of the applications in this domain have several long sequences of back-to-back FP operations.
+Fig. 5 indicates that a number of the applications in this domain have several long sequences of back-to-back FP operations.
 Based on this data, the FP datapath in PEPSC was designed with an FPU consisting of 5 back-to-back operations.
-Figure 9 shows the effects of varying the number of operations in the chained FPU.
+Fig. 12 shows the effects of varying the number of operations in the chained FPU.

-In Figure 9(a), the x-axis for all the graphs, "FP ops/instruction" is the number of successive, dependent FP operations executed in the chained FPU.
+In Fig. 12a, the x-axis for all the graphs, "FP ops/ instruction" is the number of successive, dependent FP operations executed in the chained FPU.
 The "latency" graph shows the time (in clock cycles) taken to execute an input subgraph.
-The baseline 3-cycle FPU takes 3 cycles for each operation and thus has a latency that increases by 3 cycles for every added operation.
-The removal of redundant hardware in the optimized FPU chain results in significantly less overall latency - a savings of 4 cycles when 5 FPUs are connected back-to-back.
+The baseline 3-cycle FPU takes three cycles for each operation and thus has a latency that increases by three cycles for every added operation.
+The removal of redundant hardware in the optimized FPU chain results in significantly lower overall latency-a savings of four cycles when five FPUs are connected back to back.